ginkgo-project/ginkgo/doc/joss/paper.md

 which forms the basis of many relaxation methods.
 Ginkgo also features support for direct and iterative triangular solves within incomplete factorization preconditioners.

 Ginkgo features some state-of-the-art general-purpose preconditioners such as the Block Jacobi preconditioner with support for a version which reduces pressure on the memory bandwidth by dynamically adapting the memory precision to the numerical requirements.
 This approach [@adaptive-bj] has been shown to be very efficient for problems with a block structure.
-Ginkgo also features highly-parallel incomplete factorization preconditioners such as the ParILU and the ParILUT preconditioners [@parilut].
+Ginkgo also features highly-parallel incomplete factorization preconditioners such as the ParILU and the ParILUT preconditioners [@parilut] and Approximate Inverse preconditioners such as the Incomplete Sparse Approximate Inverse preconditioner [@spai].
+A detailed feature overview including design and implementation of all algorithms in Ginkgo with performance results is elaborated in the Ginkgo paper [@gko-arxiv].

 # Software extensibility and sustainability.